 When surgery isn’t an option, regardless of the reason, localized radiation in the cancerous area can be a helpful treatment.
 Bone cancer is a highly metastasizing type of cancer, so a round of chemotherapy typically follows the surgery to make sure to catch any malignant cells that have spread.

 While the chemotherapy can occur at any point, scheduling it for after the surgery is recommended.
 Even with thorough treatment, including surgery and chemotherapy, bone cancer will shorten the expected lifespan of a pet drastically.
-Without treatment, your cat or dog’s lifespan will be even shorter.
+Without cancer drugs for dogs or cats, their lifespan will be even shorter.

 After treatment, it will be important that your pet rests in a stress-free environment.
 After a few weeks, your pet can ease back into exercise and movement, getting used to maneuvering with a missing limb.
 Your veterinarian will have prescribed pain medication to alleviate your pet’s pain following surgery.
 A few months post-surgery, a follow-up visit to the vet is important to see how your pet’s recovery is going, as well as to evaluate the effectiveness of the surgery, and see if any metastasis has occurred.